Archaeologists uncover remains of man crushed while fleeing Pompeii

-(CNN)A man managed to escape the first eruptive fury of Vesuvius in 79 A.D., only to be crushed beneath a block of stone hurled by an explosive volcanic cloud, new excavations at the site suggest.
+(CNN)A man managed to escape the first eruptive fury of Vesuvius in A.D.
+79, only to be crushed beneath a block of stone hurled by an explosive volcanic cloud, new excavations at the site suggest.

 Archeologists working at the ancient Roman city of Pompeii, Italy, found the man's remains almost 2,000 years after he died.